marianasoul/flux/replit.md

 The Sistema de Controle do Semestre is a comprehensive academic management web application designed specifically for medical students.
 It centralizes and optimizes academic management by providing a clear view of progress and pending tasks.
 The system integrates fixed weekly class schedules with dynamic study agendas, helping students manage their high academic workload efficiently.

-The application features a modern React-based frontend with a clean, medical-themed UI using shadcn/ui components, backed by an Express.js REST API with PostgreSQL database storage via Drizzle ORM.
+The application features a modern React-based frontend with a clean, medical-themed UI using shadcn/ui components, backed by an Express.js REST API with in-memory storage for development.
+The system includes a comprehensive dashboard and dedicated pages for schedule management, task tracking, grade monitoring, and subject administration.

+## Recent Changes (August 15, 2025)

+- **Complete Page Implementation**: Added full-featured pages for Cronograma, Tarefas, Disciplinas, and Notas
+- **Enhanced Sample Data**: Added realistic medical education data including tasks, grades, and academic evaluations
+- **Navigation System**: Implemented working navigation between all sections with proper routing
+- **Interactive Features**: Added task status updates, grade filtering, and subject management capabilities

 ## User Preferences